Dbquity/DbquityExamples/HelloWorld/README.md

         Period Meeting
         text Greeting
             multiline
-            placeholder: ...
 ```

-> Note, that the `location` property has since been renamed `origin`.

 ## indentation defines model composition and is reflected in the UI
 Indentation is key in capturing the *structure* of a Dbquity `site`.